DONCHAN7004728/AI-ExamPreparation/README.md

-##🎓 ExamPrepAI – Your Smart Study Assistant
+🎓 ExamPrepAI – Your Smart Study Assistant
 ExamPrepAI is an AI-powered exam preparation tool designed to help students study smarter and faster.
-Powered by Gemini language models, this app lets you generate concise notes, answer questions, create study plans, and even practice with mock exams — all in one place.
+Powered by Gemini language models, this app allows you to generate concise notes, answer questions, create study plans, and practice with mock exams — all in one place.

 🚀 Features
 📄 PDF Analysis
-Upload PDFs and extract key concepts instantly from your textbooks or notes.
+→ Upload PDFs and extract key concepts instantly from your textbooks or notes.

 ❓ Question Answering
-Ask questions based on your uploaded content and get accurate, contextual answers.
+→ Ask questions based on your uploaded content and get accurate, contextual answers.

 📝 Study Notes Generator
-Convert long chapters or articles into clear and concise study notes.
+→ Convert long chapters or articles into clear and concise study notes.

 🧠 Text Summarization
-Summarize long documents to grasp core ideas quickly.
+→ Summarize long documents to grasp core ideas quickly.

 📅 Study Plan Creator
-Generate personalized study plans based on your schedule and goals.
+→ Generate personalized study schedules based on your time and goals.

 🎓 Mock Questions
-Automatically create and answer practice questions to test your knowledge.
+→ Automatically generate and answer practice exam questions to test your knowledge.

 🔑 Usage Instructions
-Create Your API Key
+Step 1: Generate your Gemini API Key
-To begin, generate your Gemini API key (instructions provided in the repo).
+(Instructions provided in the repository)

-Login to ExamPrepAI
+Step 2: Login to ExamPrepAI using your credentials
-Use your credentials to access the platform.

-Start Exploring
-After login, enjoy full access to all features: upload PDFs, ask questions, create notes, and more!
+Step 3: Start using all the features:
+Upload PDFs ➜ Ask Questions ➜ Create Notes ➜ Summarize ➜ Build Study Plans ➜ Practice Mock Tests

 ⚠️ Disclaimer
-This tool is intended to assist with studying.
-Please verify the accuracy of any generated content before using it for academic purposes.
+This tool is intended to assist in studying.
+Please verify the accuracy of any AI-generated content before relying on it for academic purposes.

 📘 About
-ExamPrepAI is created to empower learners by making study preparation more efficient using artificial intelligence.
-Whether you're revising for exams or just reviewing your notes, this tool is designed to support your learning journey.
+ExamPrepAI is built to empower students and self-learners by making study preparation faster, easier, and smarter with the help of AI.
+Whether you're revising for exams or reviewing your notes, ExamPrepAI is here to support your learning journey.